measiala/ACS_Summary_File/README.md

 Current goals are the following:

+0. Remove dependency on shell scripts to provide python3 only solution (nearing completion)

-1. Allow user specified year and period for the source dataset.
+1. Allow user specified year and period for the source dataset. (done)

 2. Allow specification of table ids and summary level.
 Ideally also include ability to use wildcards.
+(Only startswith capability so far)

-3. Either dynamically pull down the necessary datasets or use locally cached files based on availability.
+3. Either dynamically pull down the necessary datasets or use locally cached files based on availability. (currently always pulls)

-4. In the long-term, create a useful enough program to share broadly.
+4. In the long-term, create a useful enough program to share broadly. (not yet!)